yshiga/q2apro-recent-events-widget/README.rst

 -----------
 Description
 -----------
-This plugin for **Question2Answer** newest events of your q2a forum in a widget.
+This plugin for **Question2Answer** displays the newest events of your q2a forum in a widget.

 --------
 Features